ash200309/Codebasics_challenge_9/README.md

 ## Codebasics Resume Project Challenge #9
 #### Atliq Sales and Promotion Dashboard & report
+The objective of this report is to analyze the sales and promotion data for Diwali 2023 and Sankranti 2024 of Atliq Mart.
+The insights derived from this analysis aim to assist the sales director in making informed decisions for the upcoming promotional period

 <a href="https://www.linkedin.com/posts/ansh-arora-1648a4226_codebasics-iamscamaware-data-activity-7162844428523483136--II1?utm_source=share&utm_medium=member_desktop" target="_blank">Video presentation on LinkedIn</a>
 <br>